francoameri/home-lab/v2/opnsense.md

 ## Firewall rule architecture

-OPNsense's GUI-generated rules are evaluated **top-to-bottom with first-match-wins** (`quick` is implicit on every rule the GUI creates) — this is the single most important thing to internalize before writing any rule set here, since it means order is functionally part of the rule, not just presentation.
+OPNsense's GUI-generated rules are evaluated **top-to-bottom with first-match-wins** (`quick` is implicit on every rule the GUI creates) — this is the single most important thing to internalize before writing any rule set here, since it means order is functionally part of the rule, not just presentation. **Floating rules are evaluated before interface rules**, regardless of which interface a floating rule is scoped to — a floating Block rule written for one purpose can silently catch traffic to something built long afterward if its match criteria are broad enough (see [Known issues](#known-issues--lessons)).

 **Shared rules, alias-based.** Rules that apply identically to TRUSTED and SERVERS (which have full bidirectional access to each other, a deliberate home-lab convenience decision) are written once per interface using a purpose-built alias (`internal_vlans`) for destination matching, rather than duplicating near-identical rules across interfaces.